terry-citrix/TokenBroker/README.md

 It is a set of 3 small Java-based SpringBoot services:

 - Auth: A simple authentication service for doing username/password auth.
-Customers can register in order to create a tenant.
+Customers will first register in order to create a tenant.
 After the customer has authenticated this service generates a JSON Web Token (JWT) that allows the customer to authenticate to other services.
 By default listens on port 8081.